How to Find a Teaching Job

 Listen to your intuition

-You shouldn’t jump to any conclusions; agreeing to take a certain job is a very involved process, with lots of factors to consider.
-If you’re feeling like a certain position is not right for you, but you can’t quite explain why, don’t force yourself to take it.
+You shouldn’t jump to any conclusions.
+Agreeing to take a certain job is a very involved process, with lots of factors to consider.
+If you feel like a certain position is not right for you, but you can’t quite explain why, don’t force yourself to take it.

-Teaching jobs are always very multi-faceted, requiring a lot of skills and preparation.
+Teaching jobs always require a lot of skills and preparation.
 The culture of the school plays a huge role too.
 As a teacher, you should be satisfied with the approach you’re working with and the atmosphere of the school itself.

-All in all, the job searching process can be very overwhelming, but if you do your homework, you will stand a much better chance of making a good decision about your professional future.
+All in all, finding a job can be very overwhelming.
+But, if you do your homework, you will stand a much better chance of making a good decision about your professional future.